cansinyu/DeepSketch2Wear/README.md

 ```
 Inference:
 ```
-Note: All training scripts are located in the `scripts/` directory.
+Note: All scripts are located in the `scripts/` directory.
 Refer to the individual script files for additional configuration options and parameters.